📅 Last Updated: January 26, 2026 | New startups added weekly

 How Much Do Series A Companies Raise?

-Series A rounds in 2025 typically range from $2 million to $20 million, with significant variation based on industry, geography, and company metrics.
+Funding rounds in 2025 at this stage typically range from $2 million to $20 million, with significant variation based on industry, geography, and company metrics.

-According to recent Carta data, the median Series A round in Q1 2025 was $7.9 million at a pre-money valuation of $48 million.
+According to recent data, the median round in Q1 2025 was $7.9 million at a pre-money valuation of $48 million.
 However, the distribution tells a more nuanced story:

-- Technology/AI Companies: Often raise $10-15M to fuel aggressive product development and market expansion
+- Technology/AI Companies: Often raise $10-15M to fuel aggressive product development and market expansion, especially AI startups building foundational models

 - Consumer/E-commerce: Generally raise $5-10M focused on marketing and growth initiatives